 First, you must be a U.S. citizen, permanent resident or visa holder.
 You also must be employed, or have an offer of employment and be starting within 90 days, or have other means of income.

-SoFi advertises fixed rates for personal loans from 5.99% to 21.16%.
+SoFi advertises fixed rates for personal loans with competitive rates.
 These rates are based on the borrower getting a 0.25% rate discount for setting up automatic payments.

 Making an apples to apples comparison of interest rates is challenging, because every bank may be slightly different in how they evaluate potential borrowers.
 A lender may advertise “rates as low as” a certain figure, but there’s no way to tell in advance whether you’d get the lowest rate.